FogNetwork/Tsunami/CONTRIBUTING.md

 **Before creating a pull read the following:**

 The request has no errors or bugs

-Is is something needed
+Is is something that is needed

-The pull does not include anything major
+And does not change anything like the logo or title

 ### Game Requests

 **When making a game request please fill out this [form](https://github.com/FogNetwork/Tsunami/issues/new?assignees=&labels=game+request&template=game-request.yml)**

-Game requests must have a link to the game source (game, retro, or emulator)
+Game requests must have a link to the game source (emulator, game, flash, or retro)

 Official games like minecraft cannot be added